KibromBerihu/ai4elife/readme.md

 for a use case on personal/desktop computers or clusters.
 It could highly facilitate the analysis of PET MIP-based features leading to the potential translation of these features into clinical practice.

-Please refer to the paper for details and also cite the paper if you use LFB-Net for your research.
+Please refer to the paper for details and cite the paper if you use LFB-Net for your research.

 ### Table of contents
 - [Summary](#introduction)